microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 </dependency>
 ```

+This will ensure the enhanced Android and iOS drivers are available at compile time.
+The enhanced drivers are provided primarily to enable the *label* feature.
+See Step 5 for more detail on the *label* feature.

+### Step 2 - Add upload profile

 Copy [this snippet](uploadprofilesnippet.txt) into your `pom.xml` in the `<profiles>` tag.
 If there's no `<profiles>` section in your pom, make one.

-This will ensure the enhanced Android and iOS drivers are available at compile time.
-The ehanced drivers are provided primarily to enable the *label* feature.
-See Step 5 for more detail on the *label* feature.
+The profile, when activated, will pack your test classes and all dependencies into the `target/upload` folder, ready to be uploaded to Test Cloud.

+## 2. Changes to the tests

-**Step 2 - Add dependencies**
+### Step 1 - Add imports

 Import these packages into your test classes: